From molecules to mountains.

 Troy_Shapiro@cate.org / 805-684-4127 x260

 Troy is a graduate of Brown University where he studied organizational sociology and economics.
 As an undergrad, Troy coached wrestling and lacrosse for the Moses Brown School where he recognized his passion for working with teenagers.
-He joined the faculty at the Middlesex School in Concord, Massachusetts upon graduation where he taught physics, chemistry, and engineering.
+He joined the faculty at the Middlesex School in Concord, Mass. upon graduation where he taught physics, chemistry, and engineering.
 Troy continued to coach wrestling and lacrosse, lived in the dorm, and came to love boarding school life.

 Troy comes to Cate after three years at the Jay Pritzker Academy in Siem Reap Cambodia, a small independent school serving rural Cambodian families seeking a western style education.
 There Troy was the Science Curriculum Coordinator and continued to teach physics and chemistry.